Honley: Sport

 Honley F.C. fields junior teams at under-6 level to under-17 levels.
 The teams play in the Huddersfield Junior Football League, and play competitive seven-a-side matches from under-7s to under-10s and eleven-a-side matches from under-11s to under-17s.
 An adult side with three teams plays in the Huddersfield and District Association Football League.
 The 'A' team is in the second division, the 'B' team in reserve division one, and the 'C' team in reserve division three.

 Honley also has teams in the Huddersfield Cricket League.

 On 6 July 2014, Stage 2 of the 2014 Tour de France from York to Sheffield, passed through the village.

 Governance

-Honley was a township and chapelry in the parish of Almondbury, From 1866 Honley was a civil parish until 1 April 1938 when the parish was abolished and merged with Holmfirth.
+Honley was a township and chapelry in the parish of Almondbury, In 1866 Honley became a separate civil parish, in 1894 Honley became an urban district, on 1 April 1938 when the parish and urban district were abolished and merged with Holmfirth.
 In 1931 the parish had a population of 4611.